JESSYV96/wweeddoo-test/readme.md

 yarn install:project
 ```

+Before, run the app, you must set the variables environments, use the file env.dist, to create your own .env

 ## Run the app
-Developent mode, run the following commands on different terminal :
+Developent mode, run the following commands on different terminal (at root project) :

 1) For API
 ```